codetriplett/spective/README.md

 Its rotation around each axis.
 Rotations occur in the order Y, X then Z.

 ### offset
-A shift in its placement after it has been rotated.
+A shift in its placement.
 This is useful for creating orbits.

+### heading
+Its rotation in the orbit created by the offset.
+Rotations occur in the order Y, X then Z.

 ## Meters
 Meters aren't necessary to create 3d graphics, they only help manage the state and timing of events in the scene.